 Telecommuters are a relatively large percentage of the workforce: 17.67% of people work from home.
 While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Because of many things, Panora is a great place for families with children to consider.
-First of all, many other families with children live here, making Panora a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The city’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Panora has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
-Finally, Panora’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.
+Panora is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The city’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Finally, Panora’s overall crime rate is lower than average for the country.

 The population of Panora overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
 Of adults 25 and older in Panora, 22.04% have at least a bachelor's degree.